Isulion/ComfyUI_Isulion/CODE_OF_CONDUCT.md

 * **Sharing Knowledge**: Contributing to knowledge sharing and collective learning.
 No, keeping your secrets to yourself doesn't make you more mysterious.
 * **Thanking and Appreciating**: Expressing gratitude for the work and contributions of others.
 Yes, it's okay to say "Thank you."
 * **Collaborating Kindly**: Working together cooperatively and respectfully to achieve common goals.
 It's like a secret mission, but without the risk of explosions.
+* Mock the Ideas, Not the People ...
+It's perfectly acceptable to poke fun at ridiculous or wacky ideas (after all, who doesn't enjoy a good laugh at wild conspiracy theories?), as long as it remains respectful and constructive.
+However, it is strictly forbidden to mock the people themselves.
+Let's remember that behind every bizarre idea is a person with feelings.
+So, let's keep our sarcasm and jabs for the absurd concepts and not for those who share them.
+Because, really, saying that pineapple on pizza is an abomination is one thing, but attacking someone for their culinary tastes is just cruel.

 ## Our Superpowers and Responsibilities